MARCH 26 - Malaysia, a country with about 26 million

 graduating from a medical school is the beginning of a

-, and the basic medical degree is more
+life long journey, and the basic medical degree is more

 like a license to start to really learn how to manage and